King of Prussia Inn: Relocation

-The inn was forced to move with the expansion of U.S. Route 202.
-U.S. 202 is a major north–south highway that passes through the town from southwest to northeast.
-Its construction as an expressway would have caused the destruction of the King of Prussia Inn; however, historic preservationists managed to prevail upon the Commonwealth of Pennsylvania to avoid this structure by building north and southbound lanes on either side of it.
+The inn remained in operation until 1952.
+That year, the Pennsylvania Highway Department proposed the conversion of U.S. Route 202, now a major north–south highway that passes through the town from southwest to northeast, from a two-lane road to a four-lane divided highway; this plan called for the demolition of the King of Prussia Inn.
+However, historic preservationists managed to prevail upon the Commonwealth of Pennsylvania to avoid the inn by building north and southbound lanes on either side of it.

 The Commonwealth of Pennsylvania acquired the property on which the inn was located in 1952.
 For more than 50 years the inn was marooned on an artificial island, with cars and trucks roaring past it on both sides.
 It was sealed up for years, surrounded by a high fence.
-The inn was successfully relocated on August 20, 2000, and re-opened to the public in October 2002.
-The King of Prussia Chamber of Commerce (now the Montgomery County Chamber of Commerce) has occupied the building since the restoration.
+After the further expansion of U.S. Route 202 was proposed in 1997, the inn was successfully relocated about a half-mile east to 101 Bill Smith Boulevard on August 20, 2000.
+The King of Prussia Chamber of Commerce (now the Montgomery County Chamber of Commerce) has occupied the building since its restoration in 2002.